luisfernandezbr/agent.v3/integrations/tfs-code/readme.md

     Calls `/_apis/git/repositories` and grabs all the repos from the collection.
-    If the collection name is not passed in when running export, it will use the default collection `DefaultCollection` Once the api comes back with all the repos, it will filter out the `excluded_repo_ids`
+    If the collection name is not passed in when running export, it will use the default collection `DefaultCollection` Once the api comes back with all the repos, it will filter out the `excluded_repo_ids` This API does not support incrementals, all repos will be fetched
     - `sourcecode.Repo` missing properties:
         - `Language`
         - `Description`